manuelgeek/fly-phoenix--work-sample/notes.md

 ## What I would have done given time/ What I didn't build
 - A refresh button - I was kind of torn between adding a refresh button instead of auto refresh with a timer - manual but cheap
 - Add pagination to Instances, Timeline info
 - clean the UI to use better components - I build simple tailwind components to demonstrate
 - Separate the components
 - The app reloads the app details every 5 seconds - There should be a better way that this - maybe subscribe to channel
 - add tests - with tests, it's easier to test all the edge cases
 - play around with it, maybe see how I could automate the deployment with CI/CD pipelines
+- Handle the realtime status fetch better - rather than relying on the 5 seconds page refresh

 ## How I'd determine if the feature is successful